pluralsight/guides/in-review/front-end-javascript/how-to-build-a-public-anonymous-chat-app-in-javascript/article.md

   console.log(`app listening on port ${port}!`)
 });
 ```
-With the code above, we have defined an end-point `/message` which will be used by the client to send in the message it wants to send to another client through Pusher.
-The other routes are used to serve the static files which we will add later.
+With the code above, we have defined an endpoint, `/message`, which will be used by the client to send the message that it wants to another client using Pusher.
+The other routes are used to serve static files to be added later.

 > Replace the placeholder strings App ID, Secret and Key with the values from your Pusher dashboard.